ste-ioan/nfbi/readme.txt

 LOCA_betas_prepost_in_ROIs extracts the values in the smoothed brains in pre and post sessions, computes their delta and correlates with behavior.

-while the scripts beginning with "mvpa" run the multivariate analysis.
+while the scripts beginning with "mvpa" run the multivariate analysis, whose outputs are then gathered by "extract_MVPA_scores" in a single txt file.

 the "clusterwise_bootstrap_satxsesh" script runs a bootstrapped repeated measures univariate analysis on the flipped brains.